microsoft/code-with-engineering-playbook/docs/design-reviews/recipes/async-design-reviews.md

 1. Mark the PR as a Draft.
 Some ALM tools support opening a pull request as a Draft such as Azure DevOps.
 2. Prefix the title with "DRAFT", "WIP", or "work-in-progress".
 3. Set the pull request to automatically merge after approvals and checks have passed.
-This can indicate to the reviewer the design is complete from the designers perspective.
+This can indicate to the reviewer the design is complete from the designer's perspective.

 ### Practice Inclusive Behaviors